tytydraco/yessleep/out/I_worked_at_a_familyrun_funeral_home_but_something_seems_off_about_the_family_Part_2.md

 “You'll get a chance to find out what happened to the last guy that worked here,” Fergal added, his tone devoid of emotion.

-As they opened the lid of the tank, a grossly deformed creature, emerged from the murky water.
+As they opened the lid of the tank, a grossly deformed creature that was neither dead nor alive emerged from the murky water.

 "Let us introduce you to our employee of the month," Patrick said as he let out a devious laugh.